17 Walks in Edinburgh to Get Your Step Count Up!

 North Queensferry

-North Queensferry (over the water from South Queensferry) is an excellent place to start your walk, too!
+North Queensferry (over the water from South Queensferry) is also an excellent place to start your walk.

-You can cross the impressive road bridge which has a dedicated foot and cycle lane.
+You can cross the impressive road bridge with a dedicated foot and cycle lane.

 North Queensferry Fife at Sunset